 Using Kali Linux for Software Security Testing

-In cybersecurity, Software Security testing including Manual Penetration testing, Automation Penetration testing, or moral hacking, is a vital preparation for distinguishing and settling shortcomings in frameworks and systems.
-Kali Linux is a leading security framework for security experts, filled with built-in tools designed particularly for VAPT purposes.
-This guide will explain the basics of penetration testing with Kali Linux, including both manual and automated methods.
+In cybersecurity, Security Testing Services including Manual Penetration testing, Automation Penetration testing, or moral hacking, is a vital preparation for distinguishing and settling shortcomings in frameworks and systems.
+With built-in tools specifically designed around VAPT, Kali Linux is the real number one security framework for security professionals.
+In this guide, we will cover the basics of penetration testing with Kali Linux, including both manual and automated approaches.

 Table of Contents